Health Insurance Coverage for Oklahomans

 Physician Shortage/Rural Access

-The Chamber supports the following initiatives to address health care disparities: 1) incentivizing the recruitment and retention of primary care physicians, specialty physicians and allied health professionals in rural and underserved areas and 2) expanding residency programs for the state’s medical schools.
+The Chamber supports the following initiatives to address health care disparities: 1) incentivizing the recruitment and retention of primary care physicians, specialty physicians and allied health professionals in rural, underserved and other areas and 2) expanding residency programs for the state’s medical schools.
 The Chamber supports efforts to identify new funding streams dedicated to these initiatives.

 Tobacco Settlement Endowment Trust (TSET)